|Stroke Patient Education

 - Trouble seeing with one or both eyes.

 - Trouble walking, dizziness, or loss of balance or coordination.

 - Severe, sudden onset of headache with no known cause.

-If you or someone you know experiences any of these symptoms, call 911 and get to a hospital emergency room for rapid diagnosis and treatment.
+T = TIME: If you observe any of these signs, it’s time to call 9-1-1 or get to the nearest stroke center or hospital emergency room for rapid diagnosis and treatment.

 Some risk factors for stroke, such as being male, being African-American and having a family history of stroke, are out of your control.
 But there are others you can do something about.
 For instance, conditions such as heart disease, atrial fibrillation, high blood pressure, high cholesterol and diabetes make stroke more likely.
 Controlling these health problems may decrease your risk.
 You can lower your risk by getting regular exercise, eating well, maintaining a healthy weight, and quitting smoking if you smoke.